TECHNIK VETERINARY - CONDITIONS OF SALE

 "Buyer" means the person who accepts a quotation of the Seller for the sale of the Goods or whose order for the Goods is accepted by the Seller;

-"Conditions" means the standard terms and conditions of sale set out in this document and (unless the context otherwise requires) includes any special terms and conditions agreed in writing between the Buyer and the Seller;
+"Conditions" means the standard terms and conditions of sale set out in this document and (unless the context otherwise requires) includes any special terms and conditions agreed in Writing between the Buyer and the Seller;

-“Confidential Information” means secret or confidential commercial, financial, marketing, technical or other information, know-how, trade secrets and other information in any form or medium whether disclosed orally or in Writing before or after the date of this Agreement, together with any reproductions of such information in any form or medium or any part(s) of this information (and “confidential” means that the information, either in its entirety or in the precise configuration or assembly of its components, is not publicly available);
+“Confidential Information” means secret or confidential commercial, financial, marketing, technical or other information, know-how, trade secrets and other information in any form or medium whether disclosed orally or in Writing before or after the date of the Contract, together with any reproductions of such information in any form or medium or any part(s) of this information (and “confidential” means that the information, either in its entirety or in the precise configuration or assembly of its components, is not publicly available);

 “Consequential Loss” means the following types of loss whether arising from negligence, breach of contract or otherwise:

-a) loss of profits, revenue or other types of economic loss;
+(a) loss of profits, revenue or other types of economic loss;

-b) loss of business or contracts;
+(b) loss of business or contracts;

-c) loss of anticipated savings or goodwill;
+(c) loss of anticipated savings or goodwill;

-d) losses arising from loss of data;
+(d) losses arising from loss of data;

-f) any losses arising from any claim by a third party for any of the above types of loss.
+(f) any losses arising from any claim by a third party for any of the above types of loss.